General Admission Requirements

 Exams must be completed within 24 months of the residency start date (July 1) and results must be available by the CaRMS document review deadline.

-Applicants who do not have prior postgraduate residency training in Canada or the United States are eligible for the first iteration of the CaRMS match process.
-Please note, applicants on student visas are not eligible for admission to residency training programs at Memorial University.
+CMG and USMG applicants, who do not have prior postgraduate training in Canada or the United States, are eligible for the first iteration of the CaRMS match process.
+Please note, applicants on student visas are not eligible for admission to postgraduate training programs at Memorial University.

 Applicants who have had significant breaks or been away from medical school, postgraduate training, or active, clinical practice for two years or greater, at any point in time after commencing medical school, will not be considered for postgraduate training at Memorial University.
 Observing, volunteering, clinical assisting, clinical fellowships, job shadowing, academic studies (nursing studies, doctorates, masters, degrees, diplomas, certificates - including graduate diplomas and other professional degrees in medical science program) as well as training/educational experiences completed by individuals under an IMG assessment program, are NOT recognized as clinical or active practice or training.